 - They are extremely noisy

-Bulldogs make their own decisions and only obey commands if they want to.
-They are home-loving dogs and loyal breeds that can sleep all day.
+Bulldog can make their own decisions and only obey commands if they want to.
+They are home-loving dogs and loyal breeds.
+A Bulldog can sleep all day.

 - They are 16th century English dog breeds, though there are presently popular French and American varieties